firebase/firebase-ios-sdk/Interop/FirebaseComponentSystem.md

 #### Single Instance per `FIRApp`

-The registration for a single instance per `FIRApp` changes if the framwork provides functionality to other frameworks or not.
+The registration for a single instance per `FIRApp` changes if the framework provides functionality to other frameworks or not.

 ##### Framework does not provide functionality (example: Functions)